Last Updated on August 6, 2021 by Danny

 With its high-quality sound module and well-designed drum pads, you are guaranteed to have a great drumming experience with lots of features and possibilities to explore from the Alesis Strike Pro electronic kit.

-Although the kit has certain limitations especially in playing buzz rolls and ghost notes, the high-quality drum sounds, versatile sound module, and appearance of the Alesis Strike Pro are enough reasons to make an acoustic drum player feel comfortable in playing this kit.
+Although the kit has certain limitations, especially in playing buzz rolls and ghost notes, the high-quality drum sounds, versatile sound module, and appearance are enough reasons to make an acoustic drum player feel comfortable playing this kit.

 The only thing that seems to be an issue for some buyers is the hi-hat’s inconsistent triggering, which could be improved by updating the strike pro kit’s firmware to the latest version.

 In terms of its external features, the kit is such a beauty to behold.
 The wood shells come with a red sparkle finish made from a sturdy shell-wood that looks like an acoustic kit.
 The product comes with a suitable set of hardware that looks sturdy enough to endure the test of time.

 As mentioned earlier, the bass drum pedal, hi-hat stand, and drum throne are not included upon purchase.
 For the bass drum, use a plastic beater instead of the traditional felt beater to avoid damaging the kick pad’s mesh head.